qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 ### Bullet Gauge
-The bullet metric is used to compare one or more measures to enrich its meaning, and displays it in the context of qualitative ranges of performance, such as poor, satisfactory, or good.
+The bullet metric is used to compare one or more measures to enrich its meaning and displays it in the context of qualitative ranges of performance, such as poor, satisfactory, or good.
 The qualitative ranges are displayed as different colors that can be customized.

 ![47_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/47_ct.png#thumbnail)